 However, studies on the R0 of HFMD-related enterovirus are limited.
 Previous studies have drastically different results, ranging from 1.1 to 27[7-8], and these results were not pathogen-specific.
 Such uncertainty hinders the use of these estimates for further analyses [2].
-In mainland China, HFMD outbreaks primarily occur in relatively closed units such as kindergartens and primary schools [9-10].
+In mainland China, HFMD outbreaks primarily occur in relatively closed units such as kindergartens (usually for 3 to 6 year olds) and primary schools (usually for 6 to 12 year olds) [9-10].
 Thus, one of the foci of HFMD prevention and control is to timely intervene at these key locations.
 Other studies have provided estimates of R0 of EV-A71 and CV-A16 for Hong Kong using data between 2004 and 2009[11] and for Singapore between 2007 and 2012[12].
 However, only a small number of outbreaks were identified (34 and 33, respectively) [11-12].
 R0s of HFMD-related enteroviruses have not been accurately estimated using outbreaks in mainland China, where the largest number of cases is observed in the world [13].
 In this study, we estimated the R0 of EV-A71, CV-A16 and CV-A6, and assessed the change of R0 after the licensure of EV-A71 vaccines.

 Materials and methods